-- You may only be logged into one machine at a time. - DO NOT share your username or password with anyone for any reason. - You are responsible for ALL activity while your account is logged in.
-If you walk away from your computer while logged in, you are still responsible. - Read the Discipline Code if you use or plan to use technology to do harm, you risk losing your technology privileges, access to your courses, as well as being suspended or expelled from school. - All activities on our school network are monitored and recorded.
+• You may only be logged into one machine at a time.

+- Students should use their TGA accounts while on campus.
+Do not use personal Gmail accounts. - DO NOT share your username or password with anyone for any reason. - You are responsible for ALL activity while your account is logged in.
+If you walk away from your computer while logged in, you are still responsible. - Read the Discipline Code If you use or plan to use technology to do harm, you risk losing your technology privileges, access to your courses, as well as being suspended or expelled from school. - All activities on our school network are monitored and recorded.
 TGA computers and equipment may only be used for educational activities.